The Proper Use of Quotes

 Also, take note that the period is placed within the closing quotation mark when the sentence concludes with a quote.

-If you choose to quote only part of the sentence, the sentence fragment should not begin with a capital letter:
+Additionally, if you choose to quote only part of the sentence, the sentence fragment should not begin with a capital letter:

 John called the cauliflower “really gross” before throwing it to the floor.

-The placement of question marks in or outside of quotation marks depends on the context of the sentence:
+As for quoting questions, the placement of question marks in or outside of quotation marks depends on the context of the sentence:

 John asked them, “What is it with you guys and this obsession with cauliflower?”